pvcapuano/pvcapuano/README.md

 ---

-<h3>I'm a Front-End Developer from Brazil.
+<h3>I'm a Software Engineer from Brazil.
 I'm passionate about solving problems through lines of code.
 My objective with software is always to create functional interfaces with a focus on user experience.</h3>
 <h3>I have some hobbies like play guitar, cook, take care of my dogs and watch movies and series.</h3>

 ---